delphifirst/FaceX/README.md

 image2.png ...

+Notice that FACE-LEFT, FACE-RIGHT, FACE-TOP, FACE-BOTTOM must be integers and the face region is inclusively constructed (i.e. boarders are included).
+X1 Y1, X2 Y2, ... can be floating numbers.

 Then create a config file for training, you can use FaceX-Train/sample_config.txt as a start point.
 After that, run command:

 FaceX-Train config.txt